 Contact: Maike Müller

 Industry 4.0 is accompanied by novel technology such as Augmented Reality, and innovative business models such as platform ecosystems.
 On the one hand, these innovations are promising advantages for capital goods manufacturing companies, on the other hand novel technology and innovative business models are also threatening established service businesses, such as spare part supply and field service provision.
-In our research project BM@APPRISE we are investigating business models that are still able to monetise adequately under Industry 4.0 conditions.
+In our research project BM@APPRISE we are investigating business models that are still able to monetize adequately under Industry 4.0 conditions.

 Contact: Stefan Ohlig